 Fatality estimates are based directly on the historic record (Blake, Landsea, & Gibney, August 2011).
-The historical maximum for fatalities was Katrina in 2005 with an estimated 1,200 deaths.
-Several storms within the 40 year time period exceeded \$100 million in economic damages without causing any loss of life.
+The historical maximum for fatalities was Katrina in 2005 with an estimated 1,200 deaths.6 Several storms within the 40 year time period exceeded \$100 million in economic damages without causing any loss of life.
 While several storms have zero recorded fatalities, fatality estimates were not always available for events with less than 25 fatalities.
 In the case where records were not available, fatality estimates were apportioned as percentages of yearly hurricane fatalities based on economic damages.
-The average of all national level hurricanes was then used to produce the historical average of 26 fatalities per storm.
+The average of 26 fatalities per storm.
 The table of national level hurricanes, Table 2, contains a total of 2016 fatalities from 78 distinct events.